View attribute

 }

-To ensure that no view is used for an action:
+To disable view rendering for an action:

 use \Temma\Attributes\View as TµView;